LASR-at-Home/simulation-kickstart/README.md

 ## Frequently Asked Questions
 Commonly asked questions and their respective answers will be presented here, as and when they arrive.

+Q1: I got this weird error with a wall of red and something about the ROS path.

+A1: Make sure you pass `public_sim:=true`.

 ## LASR Stack
 If you are intending to use the LASR stack for your project, and have permission to do so, please get in touch so I can provide further instructions on how to do this.